-- A. The Owner must reside on the premises [and be present during all rental periods]. - B. The property cannot exceed four rental rooms, nor can it exceed four tenants.
-Furthermore, no more than [five] individuals can be living on the property at any time, including owners and their family members, so that if an owner has a spouse and dependent living in the residence, he may only have two tenants. - C. The property may not contain any sign, permanent or temporary, advertising the short-term rental. - D. The owner must have adequate insurance to protect the tenants, their property and guests. - E. There must be no more than one kitchen and meals can only be served to monthly boarders and their guests, except that if there is a separate living area and kitchen associated with the bedroom, or what is commonly referred to as an "in-law suite", the owner may provide that separate rental, but it shall count as two and one-half rental rooms, such that if you have one "in-law suite" you may have only one other rented room, and if you have two "in-law suites" you may have no other rented rooms on the property. - F. The facility must meet all State and Federal laws and regulations and [must have an annual [business permit OR rental registration] and an annual inspection by the Fire Marshall. - G. There must be adequate off street parking, such that there should be at a minimum one space for the owner and additional spaces so that there is one parking space for each tenant.
-[Parking must be behind or on the side of the residence; it cannot be forward of the front building line of the residence located on the subject property.]
+- A. The property cannot exceed four rental rooms, nor can it exceed four tenants.
+Furthermore, no more than six individuals can be staying overnight on the property at any time, including owners and their family members, so that if an owner has a spouse and dependent living in the residence, he may only have three tenants. - B. The property may not contain any sign, permanent or temporary, advertising the short-term rental. - B. The owner must have adequate insurance to protect the tenants, their property and guests. - D. There must be no more than one kitchen and meals can only be served to monthly boarders and their guests, except that if there is a separate living area and kitchen associated with the bedroom, or what is commonly referred to as an "in-law suite", the owner may provide that separate rental, but it shall count as two and one-half rental rooms, such that if you have one "in-law suite" you may have only one other rented room, and if you have two "in-law suites" you may have no other rented rooms on the property. - E. The facility must meet all State and Federal laws and regulations and must have an annual business license. - G. There must be adequate off street parking, such that there should be at a minimum one parking space per bedroom.
+Parking must be behind or on the side of the residence; it cannot be forward of the front building line of the residence located on the subject property.

-XX.05 Penalties for Violations
+151.103.05 Penalties for Violations

-- A. Whoever violates any provision of this article shall, upon first offense, be subject to a fine or \$500.00, or imprisoned not more than 30 days, or both. - B. If, after any conviction or any lawful order issued pursuant thereto, such person continues the violation or noncompliance, each subsequent day of violation may be considered a separate offense punishable by \$500.00 or imprisonment up to 30 days, or both. - In addition, violations may result in revocation or denial of future rental registration [or business license pursuant to Business License code].
+- A. Whoever violates any provision of this article shall, upon first offense, be subject to a fine or \$500.00, or imprisoned not more than 30 days, or both. - B. If, after any conviction or any lawful order issued pursuant thereto, such person continues the violation or noncompliance, each subsequent day of violation may be considered a separate offense punishable by \$500.00 or imprisonment up to 30 days, or both. - C. In addition, violations may result in revocation or denial of future business license pursuant to Business License code.